kaushiksiva07/IMDB-Sentiment-Analysis/README.md

 [[id]_[rating].txt]

 ### Instructions
-First run 'Combine AclImdb Folder Reviews and Scores' in order to consolidate the positive and negative reviews into a new txt file for each testing and training dataset.
+First run 'Combine AclImdb Folder Reviews and Scores' in order to consolidate the positive and negative reviews into a new text file for each testing and training dataset.
 Additionally the code takes the IMDB rating from the file names and creates a new file with all the ratings.
 These new files can then be used in 'IMDB Sentiment Analysis' to be used in the model.

 ### Resources